 Count 5 is, well, a head-scratcher.
 Our best guess is that the AG’s office meant to charge Father David with larceny between $1,000 and $20,000 based on the allegations contained in Count 6.
 But the details don’t exactly seem to matter to the Attorney General.

 Count 6 centers around a typographical error Father David made when seeking reimbursement for funeral expenses.
 Let that be a lesson to those who don’t proofread well.

 And finally, Count 7 is the most bizarre of them all.
-Because the “victim” here, Father Ken McDonald, is still alive, still quite lucid and competent, and actively disputes the Attorney General’s characterization of what happened here.
+Because the “victim” here, Father Ken McDonald, actively disputed the Attorney General’s characterization of what happened here.

 It seems to us that the Attorney General—who encourages the reporting of Catholic priests by way of hotline—received a juicy tip.
 This particular time, it was for financial misdeeds.
 But the AG’s office has still leapt at the opportunity to prosecute.
 Unfortunately, that means Father David has a rough road ahead in the short term.

 Fortunately, he’s innocent of these allegations and will be vindicated in the end.